 While on the subject of jet ski accessories for tow sports, it’s worth mentioning impeller protectors.
 An impeller protector keeps ski ropes away from the impeller on a jet ski.
 Although they aren’t really essential, they’re definitely recommended.
 They protect your rope but more importantly, they protect any passengers from rope kick-back.

 A jet ski lift allows PWC to be moved around while not in the water.
 Anyone who works on their PWC or moves it often knows the struggle of getting a 500+ pound machine around a shop.
 A good lift is one of the most valuable jet ski accessories a watercraft enthusiast can buy.

 The Erickson personal watercraft sling is the most affordable jet ski lift.
 A complete review can be found here.

 For how cool they are, Sea Scooters are a pretty under the radar gadget.
 A Sea Scooter is a propulsion device used for diving and snorkeling.
 One of these can come in handy if you find a cool place to float around for a while.

-Sea Doo makes some of the best sea scooters out there, the best of which is the Sea Doo Dolphin.
-There are a bunch of different models but the Dolphin is the most well rounded.
+Sea Doo makes some of the best sea scooters out there, the best of which is the Yamaha Sea scooter.
+There are a bunch of different models but the Yamaha is the most well rounded.
 A separate post on the best sea scooters can be found here.

 Safety lanyards are a tether that connects the kill switch on a jet ski to the rider’s wrist or life jacket.
 If the person it’s attached to falls off while riding, the PWC automatically shuts off.